Tsu-gu/appfetch/README.md

 ```
 appfetch update
 ```
-I encountered issues with the script trying to update itself so I guess if you want to update it, re-run the installation command.
+I encountered issues with the script trying to update itself so if you want to update it, re-run the installation command.

 **Search for apps with:**